Layr-Labs/devkit-cli/README.md

 devkit avs config --edit --path <path to the config.yaml or contexts/devnet.yaml file>
 ```

-Alternatively, manually edit `` in a text editor of your choice.
+Alternatively, manually edit the config files in a text editor of your choice.

 > \[!IMPORTANT]
 > These commands must be run from your AVS project's root directory.